stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <br>
 <br>

 Outside of science, I love biking and running around the Bay Area.
-On the weekends, I am frequently hiking or skiing the Mountains.
+On the weekends, I am frequently hiking or skiing in the Mountains.
 </p>